Jonas Hofmann: Borussia Mönchengladbach

 It was announced on 29 December 2015 that Hofmann would join Borussia Mönchengladbach on 1 January 2016, signing a four-year deal until 2020.
 After only joining Gladbach during the winter break, he made his debut for the club on 23 January 2016 in a 1–3 loss to former club Dortmund.

 Hofmann scored his first goal for the club in a Round of 16 match in the UEFA Europa League against fellow German side Schalke on 9 March 2017.
 The game ended in a 1–1 draw with Gladbach eventually going out on away goals after the two-legged tie finished 3–3.

 On 18 October 2018, Hofmann scored his first ever professional hat-trick in a 4–0 league win over former club Mainz.
 Hofmann signed a new deal with Gladbach on 16 April 2019, extending his stay at the club until 2023.
+On 21 October 2020, he scored his inaugural Champions League goal in a 2–2 away draw against Inter Milan in the first match of the 2020–21 season.
 On 8 January 2021, he scored a brace and recorded an assist in an historic 3–2 win against Bayern Munich.

+Bayer Leverkusen

+On 5 July 2023, Hofmann signed for Bayer Leverkusen until 2027, after activating his release clause of €10m.
+On 12 August 2023, he made his debut and scored a goal in an 8–0 DFB-Pokal away victory against Teutonia Ottensen.

 International career

 Hofmann played between the years 2009 and 2010 for the German U18 national football team and he completed his last cap for the under 18 national team with a victory on 25 March 2010 against France U18 national football team, before going on to represent the German U21 national football team.

 In October 2020, he was called to represent Germany national team by Joachim Löw for the matches against Turkey, Ukraine and Switzerland.
 He made his debut on 7 October 2020, against Turkey in a friendly game.
 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.

-As of 11 June 2022, he has scored 4 international goals for Germany national team.
+Later that year, on 5 September, he score his first goal in a 6–0 victory over Armenia during the 2022 FIFA World Cup qualification.